fleetdm/fleet/docs/1-Using-Fleet/12-Supported-browsers.md

 Fleet supports the latest, stable releases of all major browsers and platforms.
 Specific minimum supported browser information is provided below.

-We test each browser on Windows whenever possible because out engineering team primarily uses macOS.
+We test each browser on Windows whenever possible, because our engineering team primarily uses macOS.

 **Note:** This information also applies to [fleetdm.com](https://www.fleetdm.com).